-We have created a tidal trip planner just for you showing how different sections are affected, downloadable from here.
+We have created a tidal trip planner showing how different sections are affected, downloadable from here.

 Broader weather patterns are also important contributors to how the walk is affected on intertidal sections.
 For example a lot of local rain can bring more water onto to the beaches and into sections where wading is required.
 Low pressure weather systems can bring large seas, making the surge of incoming waves another consideration from the point of view of beach and rock platform accessibility.
 General information about local tides and weather in the area can be found at:

 Customised walks can be arranged for groups of 4 or more with highly specific needs.
-Confirmation depends on your specific dates and our availability and price will be calculated according to the nature and level of support required, as well as customisation fee.
+Confirmation depends on your specific dates and our availability and price will be calculated according to the nature and level of support required, the specific dates dates (including weekend and public holiday costs) and a customisation fee.
 Contact us.